April 2026

 - You become distressed at the thought of throwing things away.

-- Clutter interferes with your ability to function on a daily basis.
+- Clutter interferes with your ability to function daily.

 - Clutter is creating cramped and unsanitary living conditions.